Investigate Anisotropy

 Lag can also be adjusted once a variogram map exists, using the 3D Variogram ribbon's Lag value.

-For example, choosing a lag value that is to high hides a highly-continuous area that would otherwise be used for aligning to a major axis.
+For example, choosing a lag value that is too high hides a highly-continuous area that would otherwise be used for aligning to a major axis.
 Reducing the lag allows the high continuity zone to be displayed and then either manually or automatically aligned.

 The semivariogram below shows the average similarity of nearby sample pairs at low values of Lag at low separation distances in the area of interest (y(h)), and is calculated for a series of lags and plotted against the Lag to create a variogram plot.